2X-2nd/ReX/documentation/M3_Requirements_and_Design.md

 # M3 - Requirements and Design

 ## 1. Change History
-Removed administrator and storage use cases.
+Removed administrator and storage use cases, since they are not needed.
 Change requirement specification to correct format.
 Reworded backend example's explanation for better understanding